MKleinSB/pxt-calliope-buttons/README.md

 # Micro:bit buttons

-with changes to work with Calliope Mini and it´s pins P1,P2 (Edge Connectors) and C16,C17 (right Grove port)
+with changes to work with Calliope Mini and its pins P1,P2 (Edge Connectors) and C16,C17 (right Grove port)

 ## Using this extension